 Jim and I went to the ATM at the mall nearby to withdraw some cash then went to wait for the local bus, and we waited for the bus for half an hour at least.
 Later we discovered we could actually walk from the first bus station to the second bus station.

 The bus finally came, and it was crowded.
 We also weren’t sure where to pay and how to pay the bus fare, so we took a free ride …

 When we reached our stop, we had to walk to another bus terminal to catch the connecting bus.
 This terminal seemed empty.
 Our transfer bus wouldn’t be here for another while, so we grabbed a beer and sat and waited.
-After some uphill and turns, we finally arrived Bran Castle in Romania.
+After some uphill and turns, we finally

 Here are some facts about Bran Castle in Romania for you.